Advocacy in Action

 Proposed Legislative Mandates

-- Universal Newborn Screening: Indiana and Massachusetts.
+- Universal Newborn Screening: Indiana, Massachusetts, Mississippi, and New Hampshire.

 Effective legislation requires multiple stakeholders working together in advance of and beyond changing policy.
 We are just getting started!